UL-FRI/docs.rdc.si/docs/FRIDA/slurm.md

 ilb@login-frida:~$
 ```

-Allocate resources on `dev` partition and start a bash shell in one call, this time requesting for 32 vCPU cores and 32 GB of RAM.
-Check what was allocated, then exit from the bash shell jointly realeasing the allocated resources.
+The following snipped, on the other hand, allocates resources on `dev` partition and start a bash shell in one call, this time requesting for 32 vCPU cores and 32 GB of RAM.
+It then checks what was allocated, and finally exits from the bash shell jointly realeasing the allocated resources.
 ```bash
 ilb@login-frida:~$ srun -p dev -c32 --mem=32G --pty bash